decentraland/adr/docs/ADR-29-refactor-hud-controller.md

 This stage aims to remove the responsibility from the `HUDController` to communicate with the Kernel.

-`IHUDBridge`: Abstract implementation of the communication of the HUD's `HUDKernelBridge`: It will contains the communication with the Kernel.
+`IHUDBridge`: Abstract implementation of the communication of the HUD's `HUDKernelBridge`: Contains the communication with Kernel.

 Example of this system being extendable: